 4. Correcting for sample misalignment

-Alignment correction is a two-step process:
+Alignment correction is based on a three-step process:

-2. Then, the correction must be applied to the data.
+3. Then, the correction must be applied to the data.

 4.1.
 Step 1 - determining the true Bragg peak positions